Troubling Behavior

 Management Protocol — OK, nothing is working.
 What do we do then?
 When all of our sophisticated leadership fails to make an evolving improvement, we have to have a strategy to follow.
 Here is how to employ a collaborative, systematic methodology to discover and implement an arrangement that works.

 Using Rewards Effectively — Behind everything is conveying our genuine, authentic, and constant positive regard.
 We all can communicate positivity, but we can encounter children who have a remarkable expertise in manipulating adults and a strong distrust of those who attempt to reward them socially.
-Usually these children are very, very clever, so we have to know how to use other kinds of rewards without being trapped in their games.
+Usually these children are very, very clever, so we have to know how to use other kinds of rewards without being trapped in games.

-Recognition of the Basic Inequality
+Recognizing the Basic Inequality

 Leadership and Care points the way first to disarm this power differential and then to gather the community to create a more just encounter.
 Each educator or parent is less of an authority and more of a leader who cares for each child, cares for the community, and offers the possibility of reciprocal learning in each encounter.
 Adults learn.
 Children learn.